1-12-19-5-20-0/NeuroINT/README.md

 # NeuroINT
-AI models for neurodegenerative disease prognosis and diagnosis
+Company that provides AI models for neurodegenerative disease prognosis and diagnosis This is the company website